Image placeholder

 Trust

 According to the Duden dictionary, trust is a firm conviction of the reliability of a person or thing.
-Trust is defined in many different ways, but what they all have in common is that trust is an advance performance of the person(s) trusting associated with a positive expectation of the future.
+Trust is defined in many different ways, but the definitions have in common that trust is an advance performance of the person(s) trusting associated with a positive expectation of the future.
 Trust implies taking individual or collective risks, as trust can be linked to negative consequences (Clases, 2020).

 Clases, C. (2020, October 29).
 Vertrauen.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/vertrauen